 To become a ‘Best For The World: Overall Honoree’, a company must score in the top 10 percent of Certified B Corps across the category areas of the assessment.

-In 2017, Tech Networks was awarded Best For The World as a service provider with minor environmental footprint for the community and long term.
+In 2017, 2018, and 2019 Tech Networks was awarded Best For The World as a service provider with minor environmental footprint for the community and long term.

 ||Alignable is the rapidly growing platform where millions of small business owners network together across 30,000+ communities in North America.
 Members use Alignable to make local connections, generate referrals, promote events, find trusted vendors, and engage in QA forums amongst peers.